Yaasshhhh/Yass/README.md

 29/8/23 - To sketch an example of any app such as amazon 31/8/23 - To add protoype in figma
-1/9/23 - To sketch an app with prototype in figma
+1/9/23 - To sketch an app with prototype in figma 2/9/23 - To rectify minute mistakes
+5/9/23 - To sketch an app completely